UnitedPlanet/intrexx-in-docker/README.md

 ```

 ## Load Balancing
-Any kind of loadbalancer may be used to distributed traffic between the cluster members.
-The most simple way is using an nginx as shown in the `docker-compose.yml`.
-Note that only 1 nginx service should be used but 2 examples are given.
+A Traefik reverse proxy is deployed to distributed traffic between the cluster members.
+After all instances have been started you can access the portal with the URL `http://intrexx-in-docker.localhost:1337/`.
+The Traefik dashboard is also available under `http://localhost:8080/dashboard`.

 # Tags